Soundboard for Discord

 • Discord desktop app the browser version does not support custom audio input devices

-How Do You Install BlackHole on Mac?
+How Do You Install LitLink on Mac?

-• Verify installation open Audio MIDI Setup and confirm "BlackHole 2ch" appears in the device list
+• Verify installation open System Settings > Sound and confirm "LitLink Audio Bridge" appears in the device list

-After creating the multi-output device, go to System Settings > Sound > Output and select your new multi-output device as the system output.
-All audio from your Mac now plays through both your headphones (so you can hear it) and BlackHole (so Discord can pick it up).
+With System Audio Passthrough enabled, LitLink creates a multi-output device that sends all system audio to both your headphones (so you can hear it) and the LitLink Audio Bridge device (so Discord can pick it up).
 This includes LitPads audio, system sounds, and any other app audio.
+There is no need to open Audio MIDI Setup or configure anything manually.

 How Do You Configure Discord Voice Settings?